Special police: Massachusetts

-Special police officers and SSPOs whom work for a ‘public agency,’ (i.e. any state or municipal agency, school, or hospital) and are authorized to carry firearms on-duty, qualify to carry a firearm concealed, off-duty, anywhere in the United States, as per the Law Enforcement Officers Safety Act.
+Special police officers and SSPOs whom work for a "public agency", (i.e. any state or municipal agency, school, or hospital) and are authorized to carry firearms on-duty, qualify to carry a firearm concealed, off-duty, anywhere in the United States, as per the Law Enforcement Officers Safety Act.
 This act does not grant any additional police authority to individuals that fall under it.
 Individuals employed by private agencies, i.e. security companies, private schools, or private hospitals, do not qualify for LEOSA protections, even if they are sworn SSPOs whom are authorized to carry a firearm on-duty.

 New Jersey

-In New Jersey, ‘special police’ generally refers to ‘Special Law Enforcement Officers’ (SLEOs), whom are typically utilized to supplement full-time ‘regular’ police officers.
-As codified within New Jersey state law, there are currently three classes of SLEOs, divided into ‘Class I,’ ‘Class II,’ and ‘Class III.’
+In New Jersey, "special police" generally refers to "Special Law Enforcement Officers" (SLEOs), whom are typically utilized to supplement full-time "regular" police officers.
+As codified within New Jersey state law, there are currently three classes of SLEOs, divided into "Class I", "Class II", and "Class III".

 Class I SLEOs are allowed to conduct routine traffic detail, spectator control, and similar duties, but are not authorized to carry a firearm while on duty.
-Such SLEOs are required to attend and graduate a state-approved ‘Class I academy.’
+Such SLEOs are required to attend and graduate a state-approved "Class I academy".

-Class II SLEOs must attend a state-approved ‘Class II academy’ and are afforded full police powers while on-duty.
+Class II SLEOs must attend a state-approved "Class II academy" and are afforded full police powers while on-duty.
 They are authorized to carry a firearm.

-Class III SLEOs are retired fully trained police officers who are under the age of 65 years old.
+Class III SLEO licenses are reserved for retired and fully-trained police officers who are under the age of 65 years old.
 They serve on a part-time basis and authorized to provide security while on school or college premises during hours when the school or college is normally in session or when occupied by students, teachers, or professors.
-These Officers do not replace regular law enforcement officers or school resource officers currently employed in schools.
+These officers do not replace regular law enforcement officers or school resource officers currently employed in schools.

 By law, all armed SLEOs must return their firearm to the station house unless the firearm is owned by the SLEO in compliance with unit policy on personally owned firearms.
 All Class II and Class III SLEOs are fully trained and certified police officers in the State of New Jersey.
 Class I SLEOs go through different certifications, but still have police officer status.
 Class Two Officers in Newark carry weapons off duty.